Zone-organization/Nuclear-Engine/README.md

   - Cross-platform Application creation through GLFW.
   - All of error prone calls (as Resource creation or loading) are being logged.

+- __Architecture__
+  - All frequently called API functions and classes are 100% allocated on the Stack.
+  - Design allows you to take advantage of its flexibility and define your own RenderAPIs!
+  - No Dynamic Inheritance or slow Function Pointers in any API call!

 - __AssetManager__
   - Support for PNG, JPEG, BMP, DDS, GIF, HDR, PSD and many more image formats (using stb_image library).
   - Support for OBJ, FBX, Blend, 3DS, CAD, GLtf and many more 3D model formats (using Assimp library).